A Quick Introduction to Pd-Lua

 Lua errors

 We all make mistakes.
 It's inevitable that you'll run into errors in the Lua code you wrote, so let's finally discuss how those mishaps are handled.
 Pd-Lua simply reports errors from the Lua interpreter in the Pd console.
-For instance, suppose that we mistyped pd.post as pd_post in the code for the one-time welcome message above.
-You'll see an error message like this in the console:
+For instance, suppose that we omitted the pd qualifier in the one-time welcome message above, turning pd.post into just post (quite an easy mistake to make).
+You'll then see an error message like this in the console:

-Runtime errors in inlet methods, on the other hand, will allow your objects to be created and to start executing; they just won't behave as expected and cause somewhat cryptic errors to be printed in the console.
-For instance, let's suppose that you forgot the curly braces around the float value in self:outlet (a fairly common error), so that the method reads:
+Runtime errors in inlet methods, on the other hand, will allow your objects to be created and to start executing.
+They just won't behave as expected and cause a variety of error messages to be printed in the console which might look a bit cryptic at first glance.
+For instance, let's suppose that you forgot the curly braces around the float value in self:outlet (another fairly common error), so that the method reads:

-Lua is a dynamically-typed language, so this little glitch becomes apparent only when you actually send a bang message to the object, which causes the following errors to be logged in the console:
+Lua is a dynamically-typed language, so this little glitch becomes apparent only when you actually send a bang message to the object, which causes the following error to be logged in the console:

 Inlets and outlets